xnorkl/cyberdefenseclub/README.md

 ## Scoring

 ## Team Composition
-Our team composition this year is a close mapping of the enterprise architecture, with Captain and Technical Lead designated to carry out tasking injections to any of three teams: Windows, Unix, and Firewall administration.
+Our team composition this year is a close mapping of the enterprise architecture, with Captain and Change Control Officer designated to carry out tasking injections to any of three teams: Windows, Unix, and Firewall administration.

  ```mermaid
 graph LR